 Skip to main content

 Agent Vault agents follow a standard HTTP protocol to interact with the server.
-Agents handle this automatically — the instructions are embedded in every invite response and in the agent skill files.
+Agents handle this automatically — the canonical reference lives in the agent skill file, also served at /v1/skills/cli.
 This page is a reference for understanding what happens under the hood.

 Agents must never extract, log, or display credential values.
 They reference credentials by key name only.